 Plastics Leaching Chemicals

 In addition to the use of plastic in general is the concern about the safety of cooking in plastic bags.
 The biggest concern with using plastic bags is that when they're heated to certain temps, they may leach harmful chemicals like Bisphenol-A (BPA).
-People have gotten very savvy about this in recent years.
-Many have stopped using plastics in the microwave and re-using plastic containers for food storage.
-Many have even stopped using plastic water bottles because they can degrade if left too long in the sun.
+People have gotten very savvy about this chemical in recent years.
+Many have stopped using plastics in the microwave and stopped re-using plastic containers for food storage.
+A lot of people have even stopped using plastic water bottles because they can degrade (especially if left too long in the sun).

 Is this smart?
-Sure, particularly when talking about re-using plastic storage containers for food.
+Of course it is, particularly when talking about re-using plastic storage containers for food.
 You may hate throwing away plastic containers, but it's wise to not re-use these containers, at least not for food, and especially not for re-heating in the microwave.

-And if you still can't quite bring yourself to throw out perfectly good cottage cheese and yogurt containers, at least throw them out when they start to develop scratches--signs of wear could mean the plastic has degraded to the point that it will leach chemicals into your food.
+And if you still can't quite bring yourself to throw out perfectly good cottage cheese and yogurt containers, at least throw them out when they start to develop scratches--signs of wear could mean the plastic has degraded to the point that it is leaching chemicals into your food.

 Having said that, nearly all food-grade plastic is now BPA-free, particularly plastics designed for food storage and microwave heating purposes.
 But plastic is a complex substance, and it may still have potentially harmful chemicals in it that can break down under high heat conditions.
-(Understanding all the science behind plastic, including the different types and at what point they may become unsafe for use, almost requires a chemistry degree.)
+The truth is, we really don't know for sure.

 This includes vacuum sealer bags and zip-type food storage bags: both are BPA-free and both are considered safe for sous vide use.